wso2-attic/esb-connectors/formstack/formstack-connector/formstack-connector-1.0.0/README.txt

    36)   updateConfirmationMessage        - Text to be used as 'message' while updating confirmation.
    37)   updateConfirmationDelay          - Date of delay to be used as 'delay' while updating confirmation.

-   38)   deleteFormId                     - ID of the form created in 3. vi).
+   38)   deleteFormId                     - ID of the form created in 4. vi).

    Note: i)  Except for properties 4.
 03) and 4.
 04), test suite can be executed without making any changes to the provided property file.
-         ii) For each execution, repeatedly follow steps 3. iii) , 3. iv), 3. v) and 3. vi) .
+         ii) For each execution, repeatedly follow steps 4. iii) , 4. iv), 4. v) and 4. vi) .

- 6. Make sure that the formstack connector is set as a module in esb-connectors parent pom.
+ 6. Make sure that Formstack is specified as a module in ESB Connector Parent pom and run the following command.
-            <module>/formstack-connector/formstack-connector-1.0.0/org.wso2.carbon.connector/</module>

- 7. Navigate to "{ESB_Connector_Home}/" and run the following command.
-          $ mvn clean install
+          <module>formstack/formstack-connector/formstack-connector-1.0.0/org.wso2.carbon.connector</module>

     Note:- Formstack trial account expires within 14 days.